 Early in the game, you may find yourself encountering some really cool-looking Pokémon that you’ll be immediately tempted to catch.
 And while the spirit of Pokémon is all about catching them all, chances are you’ll find a better, more powerful version of that very same Pokémon down the road.
 Therefore, we suggest you keep the following in mind while battling and catching Pokémon in the wild:

 - Catch But Don’t Train – It can be appealing to throw a Pokéball at every cute and cuddly creature that crosses your path, so much to the point that you find yourself ending every battle with a new Pokémon in your party.
-However, unless you plan on investing precious time into training said Pokémon, consider just sending them to your PC for later use.
+However, unless you plan on investing precious time in training said Pokémon, consider just sending them to your PC for later use.

 - Catch Glowing Pokémon – When you’re out in the wild, you may come across Pokémon with a glowing aura surrounding them, indicating they’re more powerful versions of that Pokémon with better stats.
-Catch these and you’ll be much closer to crafting the strongest team Galar has ever seen.
+Catch these, and you’ll be much closer to crafting the strongest team Galar has ever seen.

 - Be Careful Not To Faint Pokémon – It can be easy to accidentally faint a Pokémon you’re trying to catch if you’re not careful, especially weaker ones.
 Therefore, we recommend teaching your lead Pokémon False Swipe (TM54), which prevents the Pokémon you’re battling from dropping below 1HP.